brson/ctrs/README.md

 ## Licensing

-Any OSI-approved license accepted.
+For test cases, any OSI-approved license accepted.
 Non-free licenses also welcome, but in another repo.

 The way this is tracked currently is in a LICENSE file in each directory of code that didn't originate from The Rust Project itself, along with an ORIGIN file indicating where it came from.

+Other code in CTRS is MIT/Apache-2.0.

 ## Scripts